 Step 2.
 Deposit funds into your account

-If your chosen exchange lets you trade Indonesian rupiah (IDR) for DOGE, you can buy directly.
-Otherwise you’ll first need to acquire a cryptocurrency that’s listed in a pairing with DOGE, such as Ether (ETH) or Bitcoin (BTC), and then trade it for DOGE.
+If your chosen exchange accepts fiat currency – your Indonesian rupiah (IDR) – you can buy DOGE directly.
+Otherwise you might first need to acquire a cryptocurrency that’s listed in a pairing with DOGE, such as Ether (ETH) or Bitcoin (BTC), and then trade it for DOGE.

 Step 3.
 Buy DOGE

 The final step is to navigate to the markets section on your chosen exchange and then look for your desired DOGE pairing.
-If you’re using Indodax, you can do this by clicking on the “Marketplace” menu and searching for “DOGE/IDR”.
-Click on “Buy DOGE” and then type in the amount of IDR you want to spend or the amount of DOGE you want to buy.
+Look for the section on buying DOGE and then type in the amount of the paired cryptocurrency you want to spend or the amount of DOGE you want to buy.

 Make sure to carefully review all transaction details, including the amount of DOGE you’re buying and the total cost of the purchase, before completing the transaction.